 ICYMI: U.S. Climate Alliance launches Governors’ Climate-Ready Workforce Initiative, aims to train 1 million new registered apprentices by 2035

 Full press release below.
-Livestream of the press event available at USCA’s Climate Week NYC web page.
+A livestream of the press event is available at USCA’s Climate Week NYC webpage.

 U.S. Climate Alliance launches Governors’ Climate-Ready Workforce Initiative, aims to train 1 million new registered apprentices by 2035